What Age Division Should My Kid Play In at Muslim Youths FC?

 What if my child's birthday is near the age cutoff?

 Use the December 31 rule as the default.
-A kid who turns 10 on December 30 plays U10 the following summer.
-A kid who turns 10 on January 2 plays U12.
+Ages 6-8 play U9, 9-10 play U11, 11-12 play U13, and 13-17 play U17.
 If the cutoff feels off for your specific child, message us before registering and we will look at it case by case.

 Can siblings in different divisions register together?

 Yes.
 The Family Discount applies whenever you register two or more children from the same family, regardless of division.
-Two kids in U8 and U12 still qualify for the $159 per-child rate.
+Two kids in U9 and U13 still qualify for the $159 per-child rate.

 Do all divisions play the same schedule?